rgvia/devops-test-helloworld-app/README.md

 [ci-badge]: https://storage.googleapis.com/nodejs-getting-started-tests-badges/1-tests.svg

 # Dependencies
-This Application needs a PostgresSQL database.
-Version 9.6 or higher is required.
+* `PostgreSQL`: Version 9.6 or higher is required.
 For development environment a docker-compose is provided within this project.
+* `Java8`

 # Run application